lacounty-isab/workshops/git/readme.md

 But these changes have to have been committed locally first.
 There is no notion of using a Git client to browse a server.
 Rather, you clone the server repository to a local repository on your workstation and browse it using your workstation file manager.
+This makes repository version browsing far more efficient.

 Once you have a local copy of the repository the basic lifecycle goes like this.